 Alicia Kerber Palma, Consul General of Mexico, indicated that the new Westchase location will allow the Mexican Consulate in Houston to sponsor larger events.
-In the previous facility, meeting room, parking spaces and security were always a concern.
+In the previous facility, the meeting room, parking spaces and security were always a concern.

-Prior to opening of the consulate, the building was completely renovated.
+Prior to the opening of the consulate, the building was completely renovated.
 Getting to the new consulate is easy.
 Since Houston Metro offers a regular bus route that stops at the consulate, and the consulate has its own parking lot, it is also more convenient than the old location.